-Occasionally things may happen »over night« (and work out wonderfully well, when interests match), but usually both employers and interns prefer to plan ahead of time.
+Occasionally things may happen »over night« (and work out well, when interests match), but usually, both employers and interns prefer to plan ahead of time.
 The planning pattern most often followed by Bremen students will have them contact potential employers about six months before the proposed internship starting date.
-However, if employers prefer earlier dates for receiving applications, the Career Center (once they have heard from the organisation or company) will make sure to spread that information in the relevant schools.
-In general, a preparation time of half a year seems to have established itself as a useful time frame for both companies and students.
+If employers wish to be contacted earlier, this can be published in a job advertisement in our online job fair.
+The Career Center and the cooperation partner of the online job fair will be happy to help:

-Overall, the target should be to sign (or confirm reliably by email) an internship agreement at least two months before the start date; three months would be ideal and are in fact essential in those cases where interns need to apply for a work permit.
-As always, given the fact that there are a number of practical and administrative tasks to be accomplished before your trainee is ready to leave, »the sooner the better« is a good motto to keep in mind when it comes to making the final decision.
+Overall, the aim should be to sign (or confirm reliably by email) an internship agreement at least two months before the start date; three months would be ideal and are essential in those cases where interns need to apply for a work permit.
+Given the fact that there are a number of practical and administrative tasks to be accomplished before your trainee is ready to leave, »the sooner, the better« is a good motto to keep in mind when it comes to making the final decision.

-As well as any other work-related rules are, of course, under the jurisdiction of the employer.
-Interns would usually expect a full-time assignment of around 35 to 40 working hours per week, which actually is a prerequisite for their mandatory practical training periods.
-They are certainly ready to work overtime when necessary and would appreciate to hear in advance how overtime may be compensated.
-Being trainees on temporary assignments, students from Bremen would normally not expect many benefits, if any, but would more than gratefully accept them if the employer is ready to offer them, like for instance a few days leave for longer-lasting assignments.
+... as well as any other work-related rules are, of course, under the jurisdiction of the employer.
+Interns would usually expect a full-time assignment of around 35 to 40 working hours per week, which is a prerequisite for their mandatory practical training periods.
+They are certainly ready to work overtime when necessary and would appreciate to hearing in advance how overtime may be compensated.
+As trainees on temporary assignments, students from Bremen would normally not expect many benefits.
+However, they would more than gratefully accept them if the employer is ready to offer them, for instance a few days leave for longer-lasting assignments.
 Overall, one of the ideas of an international internship is for the interns to immerse themselves in the foreign working environment, prepared to accept the existing national or company terms.
 Experience has shown that the more transparent these rules are made to future trainees, the less likely is the risk of any misunderstandings.
-Therefore, as an employer, please don’t be surprised when applicants tactfully enquire about these aspects of their potential assignment – this is driven by the intent to know, to be well prepared, and to comply.
+Therefore, as an employer, please do not be surprised when applicants tactfully enquire about these aspects of their potential assignment.
+This is driven by the intent to know, to be well prepared, and to comply.

-As we all know, most students live on tight budgets but are still willing to carry all expenses for their journey to their destination country and to and from their place of work.
+Most students live on tight budgets but are nevertheless willing to carry all expenses for their journey to their destination country and to and from their place of work.
 However, any compensation (occasionally, free housing has turned out to be a good option) an employer can afford towards the trainee’s living expenses is more than appreciated.
-In some cases, this may be vital for the students to be in a position to financially cover their costs.
+In some cases, this may be vital for the students to be in a position to cover their costs financially.
 Particularly in the case of well advanced and highly qualified students, many employers have, in recent years, considered this a matter of fairness towards their interns, who will always be less expensive than regular staff, and frequently almost similarly qualified.

 Trainees will always try not to depend on internship salaries.
-There are ways to receive small grants from a number of sources for internship periods abroad, but competition is fierce.
+There are ways to receive small grants from several sources for internship periods abroad, but competition is fierce.
 Those who apply for travel and/or maintenance grants will often depend on the employers’ willingness to fill in a few forms to support their application, demonstrating the relevance of the training to their studies.
-These formalities will differ from programme to programme, and as an employer you can rely on the fact that applicants are fully in control of their grant applications, and will keep the administrative efforts for the employer at a minimum.
+These formalities will differ from programme to programme.
+As an employer, you can be assured that applicants are entirely in control of their grant applications, and will keep the administrative efforts for the employer at a minimum.
 Some grant schemes are supervised by state or university authorities, and they pursue the same approach: to make it as easy as possible for employers to support their future trainees with these applications.

-If the employer decides to pay any compensation, it is only natural that national tax laws fully apply, and trainees have been made aware of that when they attended orientation sessions in Bremen.
+In summary, there are no rules or regulations on payment for a traineeship.
+It is therefore up to the employer to decide what is possible under the given circumstances.
+However, any compensation offered will be gratefully accepted.
+If the employer decides to pay any compensation, that national tax laws fully apply, and trainees have been made aware of that when they attended orientation sessions in Bremen.

 Simplified procedures exist for EU (and European Economic Area) students when they travel to other EU countries.
-On the basis of the recently introduced European Health Insurance Card, EU citizens are entitled to receive immediately necessary medical treatment in all member states, according to local regulations and conditions while they are staying abroad.
-Nevertheless, in order to avoid any possible gaps in health insurance coverage, even EU students will be advised in Bremen to obtain additional health insurance on top of their host country public insurance package.
+Based on of the European Health Insurance Card, EU citizens are entitled to receive immediately necessary medical treatment in all member states, according to local regulations and conditions while they are staying abroad.
+Nevertheless, to avoid any possible gaps in health insurance coverage, even EU students will be advised in Bremen to obtain additional health insurance on top of their host country public insurance package.
 In particular, work-related accidents should be part of these extra insurance schemes.
 Thus, employers should not have to worry about the health insurance of their trainees.

-The same is true for non-EU companies and organisations (and EU employers receiving non-EU students), who can expect trainees to hold adequate health insurance coverage under a special »go-and-work-abroad« scheme they will have been told to obtain before departure.
+The same is true for non-EU companies and organisations (and EU employers receiving non-EU students).
+They can expect trainees to hold adequate health insurance coverage under a special »go-and-work-abroad« scheme they will have been told to obtain before departure.
 In countries that require work permits for student interns, visa regulations frequently require proof of sufficient insurance coverage before a work permit is granted.
-Since the University of Bremen is in no position to comprehensively check up on the insurance situation for each and every student, it is always a good idea for employers who are interested in these insurance matters to request their trainees to present a copy of their insurance contract in English.
+Since the University of Bremen is in no position to check up on the insurance situation comprehensively for every student, it is always a good idea for employers who are interested in these insurance matters to request their trainees to present a copy of their insurance contract in English.

 Apart from health insurance which provides the most vital coverage students need when they travel abroad, local insurance schemes of the destination countries may apply.
 However, if employees on a temporary internship contract are exempt, employers should contact their national insurance agencies to find out about relevant rules in this area.
 Should any kind of social security scheme apply to interns from abroad, students have been informed in Bremen’s pre-departure orientation sessions to expect the respective costs to be deducted from their potential salaries, according to the regulations in the host country.

-Students going to work as an intern in their home countries, or in countries that have introduced relevant visa waiver regulations between themselves and a student’s home country, do not need a work permit.
+Students going on working as an intern in their home countries, or in countries that have introduced relevant visa waiver regulations between themselves and a student’s home country, do not need a work permit.

-In all other cases, more often than not a work permit is very likely to be needed before interns can enter the destination countries and start their internships.
-Applicants for trainee positions may raise this issue in their communication with potential employers, but you can usually expect students from Bremen to have already been in touch with the consulates of their destination countries and have gathered some information about this issue beforehand.
+In all other cases, a work permit is very likely to be needed before interns can enter the destination countries and start their internships.
+Applicants for trainee positions may raise this issue in their communication with potential employers.
+However, you can usually expect students from Bremen to have already been in touch with the consulates of their destination countries and have gathered some information about this issue beforehand.

-At the same time, the university is of course highly interested in learning about the successes, or maybe weaknesses, of the practical trainings their students undergo.
-With mandatory internships, university staff responsible to recognise work experience as valid components of the students’ curricula depend upon some input to be able to make a fair assessment of how students have performed and about what they have accomplished.
-As a basis of such judgments, students would be asked to hand in a detailed report about their internships after they return.
-In the case of longer training periods, it may also be decided to continuously assess the progress trainees are making, for instance through monthly or quarterly reports or similar.
-Most of the time, these reports will be prepared by the trainees themselves and would only require a signature from the company supervisor.
-In this respect, the employers’ co-operation is greatly appreciated and helps students to fulfill curricular requirements.
+At the same time, the university is greatly interested in learning about the successes, or possible weaknesses, of the practical trainings their students undergo.
+With mandatory internships, university staff responsible for recognising work experience as valid components of the students’ curricula depend upon some input to be able to make a fair assessment of how students have performed and about what they have accomplished.
+As a basis of such judgments, students will be asked to hand in a detailed report about their internships after they return.
+In the case of longer training periods, it may also be decided to continuously assess a trainee’s progress, for instance through monthly or quarterly reports or similar.
+Most of the time, these reports will be prepared by the trainees themselves and will only require a signature from the company’s supervisor.
+In this respect, the employers’ co-operation is greatly appreciated and helps students to fulfil curricular requirements.
 Also, as various evaluations show, employers consider these monitoring systems often serving as an efficient tool to enhance and organise the communication between trainees and the departments employing them.

-Minimally, the University of Bremen would ask any employer who hires a student trainee to provide a written confirmation of the practical assignment at the end of the internship.
+The University of Bremen would ask any employer who hires a student trainee to at least provide written confirmation of the practical assignment at the end of the internship.
 This confirmation should state the internship period, the hours worked per week and the departments which trainees were allocated to.
-Ideally, a short assessment of the employers’ overall impression about the student’s performance, efforts, and potential would be provided.
-If in addition the student’s supervisor would be willing to write a letter of reference, students would be more than grateful to accept as this could be used to help with future employment applications.
+Ideally, a short assessment of the employers’ overall impression of the student’s performance, efforts, and potential could be provided.
+In addition, if the student’s supervisor would be willing to write a letter of reference, students would be more than grateful to accept as this could be used to help with future employment applications.